MichaelZett/zs-identity/README.md

 column width plus the class `identity-view__header`; nothing else, so the appearance stays yours. `viewName` is the identifier from the CSS class, so the head may differ per view.
 The component must be a fresh one per call.

+One consequence to know about: since 0.7.2 the sign-in page sets `--vaadin-login-form-padding: 0` and `--vaadin-login-form-width: 100%` on the login form, so that its fields line up with the buttons below.
+An application that draws a card around the form through `vaadin-login-form::part(form)` therefore has to add the inner padding itself.

 Whoever needs more than that writes a view of their own -- but then under a path of its own and with the package scan for `de.zettsystems.identity.ui`